esmf-org/esmf-test-scripts/README.md

 machine: (name of the platform/hostname)
 account: (the account that will be charged for the run)
 queue: (name of queue or QOS to use)
-cpn: (number of cores per node on compute nodes)
+corespernode: (number of cores per node on compute nodes)

 The following scheduler variables are optional--